U.S.A. advances to World Cup knockout stage after pivotal win against Iran

 For the U.S. men's national team, winning the game was the only way to advance to the knockout stage of the international tournament.
 They will now take on the Netherlands on Saturday in an elimination game.

+The team celebrated the victory on Twitter shortly after the game ended, thanking fans for their support in one tweet and sharing another showing the on-field excitement.

+"At home and in Qatar, you were with us all 99+ minutes tonight.
+We felt the love.
+We felt the unwavering support.
+Thank you," the team wrote.

-The team has now scored two goals in the tournament, having tied against Wales 1-1 and playing to a 0-0 draw with England in earlier matches.
+The team has now scored two goals in the tournament, having tied against Wales 1-1 and played to a 0-0 draw with England in earlier matches.

-In the simultaneous England-Wales game, the English team won 3-0, coming out on top of Group B.
+In the simultaneous England-Wales game Tuesday, the English team won 3-0, coming out on top of Group B.

 This is the first time the U.S. and Iranian teams have played each other in over 20 years.
 In 1998, Iran beat the U.S. 2-1 in their first-ever win in the World Cup.